databrary/www/databrary/input/pages/resources.md

-Title: Resources
+Title: What You Need to Know
 Brief: Resources
 Order: 2000

-The first section of the User Guide explains the [rights and responsibilities](|filename|user-guide/responsibilities.md) of researchers (*Authorized Investigators* and their *Affiliates*) and their Institutions.
+The first section of something explains the [rights and responsibilities](|filename|user-guide/responsibilities.md) of researchers (*Authorized Investigators* and their *Affiliates*) and their Institutions.

 The second section provides [guidance](|filename|user-guide/guidance.md) for Institutions and researchers about how to use the site.